Christmas Brigadeiro

 Directions

-• Grease a heavy-bottomed saucepan with 1 tablespoon of butter (both the bottom and sides).
+• Grease a heavy-bottomed saucepan with 1 tbsp.
+(15 g) of butter (both the bottom and sides).

 • Bring to a slow boil over medium heat, constantly stirring with a whisk first then with a wooden spoon or spatula.

-• Reduce heat to low and continue cooking, constantly stirring, for about 14-16 minutes.
-First 8-10 minutes or so you won’t see serious changes, but very soon the mixture will become creamy and fudgy.
-It’s important to keep stirring the mixture even more vigorously as that’s the point it can easily burn.
+• After bringing the mixture to a slow boil, reduce the heat to low or medium-low and continue cooking, stirring constantly, for about 10-12 minutes; it could take 15 minutes or so thanks to the addition of alcohol.
+In the first 7-8 minutes or so, you won’t see any serious changes, but very soon the mixture will become creamy and fudgy.
+It’s essential to continue stirring the mixture even more vigorously, as this is the point at which it can easily burn.

-• Pro-Tip: If you feel the mixture is boiling too fast or you see little bites of caramelization (They are totally fine and delicious – unless they are burnt) appear, simply remove the pan from the heat for 20-30 seconds.
-Reduce the heat and then return the pot back.
-You can also also add a small amount of extra butter, to cool down the cooking process (You can add up to one extra tablespoon – at once or divided and used throughout the cooking process.)
-You can also add an extra splash of orange liquor (up to 1 extra tablespoon.) to cool down the mixture.
+• Pro-tip.
+If you feel the mixture is boiling too fast or you see little coagulated, caramelized bites (a few of them are totally fine and delicious – unless they are burnt) start to appear, quickly remove the pan from the heat for 30 seconds.
+Reduce the heat and then return the pan to the stove.
+Adding a small knob of butter or an extra splash of alcohol can slow down the cooking process.

-• Refrigerate a bit and enjoy it!
-Keep refrigerated for up to one week.
+• Store them in a cool place or refrigerate until serving time.
 For the best result, remove from the refrigerator 10-15 minutes prior to serving.
+Enjoy!

 Ben, you are always introducing me to new things!
 Before today, I’d never heard of brigadeiro, but clearly I’ve been missing out.
 These are so pretty and sound so deliciously rich and loaded with spices.